fabnicolas/vistriker-FE/README.md

 ### Deploy Web app on GitHub pages
 GitHub offers a service called GitHub pages where you can host static files such as HTML, CSS and JS files.

-This is perfect for deploying Angular 4 production files!
+This is a very good, free solution for Angular 4 deployment.

 You can deploy this Angular 4 Web application on GitHub pages this way:
 ```